Ansari-Muskan01/SQL/Normalization.md

 | E03         | Rohan         | D01           | Sales           |
 | E04         | Anaya         | D03           | IT              |

-Here:
+Here:<BR>

-Employee_ID identifies the employee.
+Employee_ID identifies the employee.<BR>
-Department_ID identifies the department.
+Department_ID identifies the department.<BR>
-Department_Name depends on Department_ID
+Department_Name depends on Department_ID<BR>

 So, Department_Name does not directly belong to Employee_ID.
 It depends on another column, Department_ID.
-This is called Transitive Dependency.
+This is called Transitive Dependency.<BR>

 Employees
 | Employee_ID | Employee_Name | Department_ID |